-The purpose of this assignment is to become more familiar with bit-level representations of the float data types use bit-level operations to manipulate those representations.
-You'll do this by solving a series of programming "puzzles," like we did early in the semester, but with fewer restrictions.
+The purpose of this assignment is to become more familiar with bit-level representations of floating point numbers.
+You'll do this by solving a series of programming "puzzles."
+Many of these puzzles are quite artificial, but you'll find yourself thinking much more about bits in working your way through them.